brillout/vite-plugin-server-entry/readme.md

 ## Manual import

-Most of the time `vite-plugin-import-build` is able to automatically import your server build (i.e. your files at `dist/server/`) &mdash; there is nothing for you to do.
+Most of the time `@brillout/vite-plugin-import-build` is able to automatically import your server build (i.e. your files at `dist/server/`) &mdash; there is nothing for you to do.

-But `vite-plugin-import-build` doesn't work if you use Yarn PnP and you'll keep getting following error.
+But `@brillout/vite-plugin-import-build` doesn't work if you use Yarn PnP and you'll keep getting following error.
 The workaround is to manually import your server build.

 ```bash
 # Yarn PnP users always get this error: